opedromandrade/ajaxey/README.md

 6. `PS > Restart-Computer`

 ## WARNING
 These scripts come with absolutly no kind of warranty or support.
 It may bork your system.
-Use it to your own fruitions, but caution is advised.
+Use it to your own fruition, but caution is advised.

 ## License